 - requests: because even though you’re selling productized services with upfront payments, it does not mean that your clients won’t have any questions or issues that need resolving with your sales or support team.
 The software you choose should make it possible for your clients to submit support requests and for you to manage these requests easily.

-- estimations: not absolutely essential, but estimations give you the option to sell custom services along with the productized ones.
-Let’s say you have set up a few productized consulting services, but still want to deal with more complicated and bigger projects, you’re going to need estimations for that and why not use one tool to help with that as well?
+- quotes: not absolutely essential, but quotes give you the option to sell custom services along with the productized ones.
+Let’s say you have set up a few productized consulting services, but still want to deal with more complicated and bigger projects, you’re going to need quotes for that and why not use one tool to help with that as well?